mclear-teaching-projects/phil871-kant-survey/content/notes/kant-copernican-revolution.md

 sentence: objects must conform to our conceptual scheme because that scheme makes possible the experience of such objects.

-Though basic elements of Kant's 'Copernican' strategy remain unclear, the basic idea is that Kant argues that what makes synthetic a priori knowledge possible is the structure of our cognitive faculties, including the pure forms of intuition and a privileged set of a priori concepts.
+Though elements of Kant's 'Copernican' strategy remain unclear, the basic idea is that Kant argues that what makes synthetic a priori knowledge possible is the structure of our cognitive faculties, including the pure forms of intuition and a privileged set of a priori concepts.
 These forms and concepts jointly make experience possible and